 About Dr.RA

-I began my career as a CNA in the year 2000, working directly with patients and learning early what it means to care for people when they are most vulnerable.
-I later moved into healthcare management and became an administrator, responsible for overseeing care and supporting clinical teams.
-After working in leadership, I chose to become a nurse to deepen my clinical understanding and stay connected to direct patient care.
+I began my career as a CNA, working directly with patients and learning what it means to care for people in vulnerable moments.
+I later moved into healthcare management and became an administrator, supporting teams and overseeing care.
+I then became a nurse to deepen my clinical understanding and remain connected to direct care.

-I spent many years in hospice and home health, supporting patients, families, and caregivers through some of the most demanding moments in healthcare.
-Over time, I saw how much caregivers carry, and how little support they receive in maintaining their own stability.
+I have spent years in home health & hospice, supporting patients, families, and caregivers through demanding and meaningful experiences.
+Over time, I saw how much caregivers carry and how little support they receive in maintaining their own stability.

-Everything I teach comes from experience.
-I have worked as a CNA, healthcare manager, administrator, and nurse.
-I understand healthcare from every level.
+I have worked as a home care attendant, healthcare manager, administrator, nurse, business analyst and consultant and also a business owner.
+I understand healthcare from multiple levels.

-Dr. RA is derived from the initials of my first and last name Rebecca Afriyie.
-It represents both my professional background and the work I have dedicated my life to: Healing, supporting caregivers and healthcare professionals.
+Dr. Ra represents my name, Rebecca Afriyie, and the work I have dedicated my life to supporting caregivers and healthcare professionals.

 About our Training

-Our training and consultation are designed to support the whole person, body, mind, spirit, and environment.
-We provide integrative consultation and education for healthcare professionals, caregivers, and individuals navigating daily care, complex care, and vulnerable life transitions.
+Our training and consultation support the whole person, body, mind, spirit, and environment.
+We provide integrative education and consultation for healthcare professionals, caregivers, and individuals navigating daily care, complex care, and vulnerable life transitions.

-We recognize that care is not only physical.
-To care well requires stability, clarity, and awareness.
+Care is not only physical.
+To provide care well requires stability, clarity, and awareness.
 Our work addresses nervous system regulation, emotional and mental balance, spiritual awareness, and the role environment plays in rest and recovery.
-When caregivers are internally stable and grounded, their presence strengthens, their energy is no longer depleted, and their work becomes sustainable.

-We do not offer quick fixes.
-We begin with awareness, grounding, and restoring a sense of safety and orientation.
-From there, caregivers are able to think more clearly, recognize what is needed, and respond appropriately, whether that means acting, pausing, or referring to additional support.
+We do not promise quick fixes.
+However, Our work has been proven to show great results because we begin with awareness, grounding, and restoring a sense of safety.
+From there, caregivers are able to think clearly, recognize what is needed, and respond appropriately, whether that means acting, pausing, or seeking additional support.

 Moments capturing steady presence and mindful care.